Trinity College, Toronto: Literary Institute

 The Trinity College Literary Institute (colloquially, "the Lit") is a satirical debating society that holds weekly meetings.
 The Lit is a successor body to the Diocesan Theological Institute's Debating Society, and thus technically pre-dates Trinity College itself.
 The Lit claims to be the oldest debating society in Canada but this is contested by the Queen's Debating Union.
 In its early decades, the Lit debated issues of serious important to College life, such as compulsory chapel attendance and Sunday street cars.
 The tone of the debates shifted starting around the end of World War I; today, a typical meeting of the Lit usually includes satirical debates on a humorous topic, updates on college news, and satirical poetry from the Poet Laureate.
 While the meetings are typically crass student affairs, sitting faculty, distinguished alumni and even Provosts have been known to attend and debate on occasion.
 Beyond weekly meetings, the Lit organizes other events, historically including the annual Guy Fawkes bonfire, Oktoberfest, Chess in the Quad, Robbie Burns and "Bubbly" - a champagne themed formal ball.
-The Institute's executive is modeled after Canadian parliament, and consists of a Prime Minister, Speaker, Opposition Leader, and Deputy Speaker.
+The institute's executive is modeled after Canadian parliament, and consists of a Prime Minister, Speaker, Opposition Leader, and Deputy Speaker.
 Lists of former Speakers and Prime Ministers going back over a century are prominently displayed in the east hall between the chapel and Strachan Hall.

 Balls

 Formal dances are held twice annually at Trinity.
-The Saints Ball is held annually in the fall semester around November at St. Hilda's College, and the Converszione ("conversat") ball is held at Trinity College in the winter semester.
-Traditionally, the Saint's Ball was hosted by Women of College in their residence, while Conversat was hosted by Men of College in theirs.
+The Saints Ball is held annually in the fall semester around November at St. Hilda's College, and the Conversazione ("Conversat") ball is held at Trinity College in the winter semester.
+Traditionally, the Saints Ball was hosted by women of college in their residence, while Conversat was hosted by men of college in theirs.
 In recent years, the growing size of the student body has necessitated moving the balls to off-campus venues.
 Conversat was historically organized by a committee of the Literary Institute.
 The first recorded Conversat occurred in 1869, but it was not until 1883 that the event became associated with dancing.
 Conversat has been held annually since 1869, and has become a key part of social life at Trinity.
 The ball used to be a central component of Toronto social life, and attracted dignitaries from across the province.
 The Governor General Lord Stanley attended the 1891 Conversat.
-While the residences have been desegregated since 2005, the tradition remains that the Women of College their date to Saints, and the men ask their date to Conversat.
+While the residences have been desegregated since 2005, the tradition remains that the women of college ask their date to Saints, and the men ask their date to Conversat.